 (Shortly after chatting to her, she decided to join my signature program for moms: The Mother Strong League.)

-The other day I heard an analogy being used by a fellow Pre and Postnatal trainer, so I thought I would share it with you because it perfectly describes what I am trying to explain in this post:
+This analogy was used by a fellow Pre and Postnatal trainer.
+I thought I would share it with you because it perfectly describes what I am trying to explain:

-“Imagine that you had a Ferrari and you had to get it checked up.
+“Imagine that you have a Ferrari and you have to get it checked up.
 Where would you take it?